 or more years?

-- Have you figured the amount of your annual required minimum
+- Have you figured the amount of your annual RMD and developed a

 - Have you appointed a health care proxy and durable power of

 attorney to take charge of your health and financial affairs if you

 - Have you reviewed all your financial and legal documents to

 - Are you making effective use of estate planning tools (such as

 trusts or a gifting strategy) that could reduce your taxable estate

 and pass along more assets to your heirs while also benefiting you